PostHog/posthog.com/contents/docs/cdp/outfunnel-exporter.md

 ## Installation

-> This app is in private beta.
+> This connector is in private beta.
 To join the beta, please [request access](https://app.posthog.com/feature_flags#supportModal=support%3Aapps).

 1. Log in to your PostHog instance
 2. Click "[Data pipeline](https://us.posthog.com/apps)" in the left sidebar